thornwishstalon/probable-liftoff-machine/README.md

 ### Liftoff Module Framework
-we have built a common codebase to be used for all parts of this project -> `src/module/liftoff_module.py` any class extending `LiftoffModule` will be capable to either create a wifi or connect to an existing, build a connection to a MQTT Broker and provide the means to react to MQTT topics or push topics themself.
+we have built a common codebase to be used for all parts of this project -> `src/module/liftoff_module.py` any class extending `LiftoffModule` will be capable to either create a wifi or connect to an existing one, then build a connection to a MQTT Broker and provide the means to react to MQTT topics or push topics themself.

-let's explain this modularity with the movement module:
+let's explain this modularity with the movement module's main file:

 ```python
 from common.credentials import Config